There are no products listed under this category.

 Chalk Paint® Wax is the perfect complement for Chalk Paint®.
-It adds durability, deepens the colours slightly and adds a very light sheen.
+It adds durability, deepens the colors slightly and adds a very light sheen.
 It’s really easy to get sensational results – just use a Chalk Paint® Wax Brush or lint-free cloth to apply the wax to paint.
 Remove any excess sitting wax with a lint-free cloth.

 Finishing Chalk Paint® with either wax or lacquer is essential; it will seal your finish for years to come and protect from scuffs and water marks.